chkr1011/Wirehome.Packages/automation.wirehome.circulation_pump/1.0.0/description.md

 This automation controls a circulation pump for heating.
 It supports several types of modes like turning on if someone is present at the affected room or disabling it at a certain time to save energy.

 # Configuration
+The configuration of this automation contains the following JSON parameters.

 * `duration`: Defines the duration (in seconds) which is required for the water to fully circulate
 * `pause`: Defines the pause (in seconds) for every run.
 This is the time which is required by the water to cool down.